lilithgannone/lilygannone.ics385spring2026/week6/hawaii-tourism-los-calculator-main/README.md

 A web application to calculate and visualize average length of stay for Hawaii tourism data using MongoDB, Express.js, and vanilla JavaScript.

 ## Changes Made
-- Secure client-facing error messaging: safe error object responses.
+- Secure client-facing error messaging: added safe error responses.
 Detailed logging on server-side only.
 Initially, raw error messages were returned to users.
 - CDN validation added to both index.html files using integrity checks to enhance security and prevent tampering.
 - SRI protection added to external CDN scripts for Chart.js and PapaParse-- same issue as above.
 Initially, the external CDN script is loaded without integrity attributes, which can cause a security issue.
 - Import data-loss prevention: removed wipe and added a safer import process.
 There was initially a data-loss risk.
 All records are deleted prior to validating that the import was successful.